 When we feed the electric supply to electrodes, the current flow in the water through the electrode to water, and the heating is produced because of the water resistance.
 The water tank is solidly earthed and connected to the earthed.

-2. Indirect Resistance Heating
+2. Indirect Resistance Heating: Working, Diagram & Examples

 The type of resistance heating in which heat is generated in an element of high resistance by passing electric current and the charge is placed either above or below the element, is known as indirect resistance heating.